 PRODUCTION & SOUNDTRACKS

-Kinsey mixes and masters records, as well as hi-res content for the iTunes+ (MFiT) protocol.
-Scott endorses Nord Keyboards, CME XKey37, Keith McMillen Instruments, Dave Smith Instruments, Arturia, Roli Seaboard, Lauten Audio Microphones and others.
+Scott also mixes and masters records, as well as hi-res content for the iTunes+ (MFiT) protocol.
+He endorses Nord Keyboards, CME XKey37, Keith McMillen Instruments, Dave Smith Instruments, Arturia, Roli Seaboard, Lauten Audio Microphones and others.